 Chelation therapy is highly favorable to coronary bypass surgery, which has serious controversy about the relative risks and long-term benefits.
 Because chelation has very minimal side effects, no down-time and does not prevent the concurrent or subsequent use of other treatments, it is certainly worth consideration by those suffering from vascular disease.

 How is chelation therapy administered?

-Chelation therapy is injected intravenously, over a series of visits to the Magaziner Center.
+Chelation therapy is injected intravenously, over a series of visits.
 It is safe and relatively free of side effects.
 All chelation patients are advised to take a comprehensive and holistic approach to their treatment and health, including diet, exercise, stress management and dietary supplements.